Thank you BART! Rewarding Pre-Trained Models Improves Formality Style Transfer: Experiments

 Grammarly’s Yahoo Answers Formality Corpus (GYAFC) \citep{rao-tetreault-2018} is a formality style transfer dataset with parallel formal and informal sentences from two domains: Entertainment \& Music (E\&M) and Family \& Relationships (F\&R).
 Table~\ref{citation-GYAFC} shows the number of sentences in train, validation, and test.
 Four human references exist for every valid/test sentence.

 \paragraph{Setup}

-All experiments are implemented atop Huggingface's transformers\footnote{ {\url{github.com/huggingface/transformers}}}.
+All experiments are implemented atop Huggingface's transformers \citep{wolf-etal-2020-transformers}.
 Our base models are the GPT-2-based model (117M parameters) and BART-based model (base with 139M parameters and large with 406M).
 We fine-tune them with the Adam optimiser \citep{diederik-kingma-2015} with batch size 32; the initial learning rates are $5e^{-5}$ (GPT-2) and $3e^{-5}$ (BART).
 The final values for $\lambda$ are set to 1 for SC and 0.2 for BLEU based on validation results.
 We use early stopping (patience 3) if validation performance does not improve.
 Test results are reported with the best validation settings.

 \paragraph{Evaluation} Following previous work \cite{fuli-2019, he-2020, Abhilasha-2020}, we adopt the following strategies.
 The binary classifier TextCNN \citep{kim-2014} is pre-trained to evaluate style strength; on the human references it has an accuracy of 87.0\% (E\&M) and 89.3\% (F\&R).
 Based on the four human references, we calculate BLEU\footnote{We use \texttt{multi-bleu.perl} with default settings.} for content preservation.
 As overall score we compute the harmonic mean (HM) of style accuracy and BLEU.
-We also test BLEURT, a recent metric for content preservation which correlates better with human judgments than other semantic measures such as METEOR \citep{sellam-etal-2020-bleurt}.\footnote{ As BLEURT and BLEU highly correlate (Pearson's $r=.947$, p$<$.001, $n=14$ for E\&M, and $r=.951$, p$<$.001, $n=13$ for F\&R), BLEURT scores are only in the Appendix. }
+For our evaluation we also test BLEURT, a recent metric for content preservation which correlates better with human judgments than other metrics that take semantic information into account, e.g. METEOR \citep{sellam-etal-2020-bleurt}.